spondbob/engine-docs/source/data-privacy.md

 #### Query operation string

-The Engine proxy reports the full operation string along with trace requests.
-It also reports a normalized ["signature"](./query-tracking.html#operation-signatures).
-Because of this, you should be careful to put any sensitive data in GraphQL variables rather than in the operation string itself.
+Both Apollo Server 2 and the Engine proxy report the full operation string of your request to the Engine cloud service.
+Because of this, you should be careful to put any sensitive data like passwords and PII in the GraphQL variables object rather than in the operation string itself.

 #### Variables

+Both Apollo Server 2 and the Engine proxy will report your the query variables for each request to the Engine cloud service by default.
+This can be disabled in the following ways:

+- **Apollo Server 2** – use the [`privateVariables` option](https://www.apollographql.com/docs/apollo-server/api/apollo-server.html#EngineReportingOptions) in your Apollo Server configuration for Engine.

-The Engine proxy reports the query variables for every trace sample it stores.
-You can tell Engine to ignore private variables using the [`privateVariables`](./proxy-config.html#Reporting) configuration option in the proxy or you can prevent all variables from being reported with [`noTraceVariables`](./proxy-config.html#Reporting).
+- **Engine proxy** – use the [`privateVariables` option](./proxy-config.html#Reporting) in your proxy configuration, or prevent all variables from being reported with [`noTraceVariables` option](./proxy-config.html#Reporting).

 <h4 id="http-headers">Authorization & Cookie HTTP Headers</h4>

-We'll **never** collect your application's `Authorization`, `Cookie`, or `Set-Cookie` headers.
-Engine collects all other headers for every trace sample it stores.
+Engine will **never** collect your application's `Authorization`, `Cookie`, or `Set-Cookie` headers and ignores these if received.
+Engine will collect all other headers from your request to show in the trace inspector, unless turned off with these configurations:

+- **Apollo Server 2** – use the [`privateHeaders` option](https://www.apollographql.com/docs/apollo-server/api/apollo-server.html#EngineReportingOptions) in your Apollo Server configuration for Engine.
+- **Engine Proxy** – use the [`privateHeaders` option](./proxy-config.html#Reporting) in your proxy configuration.

-If you perform authorization in another header (like `X-My-API-Key`), be sure to add this to `privateHeaders` in your [`reporting` config object](./proxy-config.html#mdg.engine.config.proto.Config.Reporting).
-Note that unlike headers in general, this configuration option *is* case-sensitive.
+If you perform authorization in another header (like `X-My-API-Key`), be sure to add this to `privateHeaders` configuration.
+Note that unlike headers in general, this configuration option **is** case-sensitive.

 <h3 id="response">Response</h3>